-The preliminary results of the Company's pre-pivotal trial may not be predictive of results that will be obtained from subsequent patients in the trial or from more extensive trials.
-Further, there can be no assurance that the Company's pre-pivotal or pivotal trial will be successful, or that PMA approval or required foreign regulatory approvals for the Aastrom CPS will be obtained in a timely fashion, or at all.
+The preliminary results of the Company's pre-pivotal trials may not be predictive of results that will be obtained from subsequent patients in the trials or from more extensive trials.
+Further, there can be no assurance that the Company's pre-pivotal or pivotal trials will be successful, or that PMA registration or required foreign regulatory approvals for the Aastrom CPS will be obtained in a timely fashion, or at all.
+See "Business Risks--Uncertainties Related to Clinical Trials."